union-imgcross icon

 Professional Employer Organization (PEO)

-Usually, people confuse EORs and PEOs.
-Both operate in the HR domain but are different from one another.
 A professional employer organization in Portugal is more like your co-employer, and you need to set up your business identity in the country before starting to hire or start operations.
-That is not the case when you work with an EOR.

-Skuad has expertise in both domains.
-As an EOR, we handle the entire hiring and HR processes independently without any need for your business to incorporate a business entity in Portugal.
 On the other hand, as a PEO service provider, we share your responsibilities in the HR landscape and ensure compliance with local laws to work seamlessly with your business set up in Portugal.

 Conclusion

-Setting up a remote workforce in Portugal can be daunting unless you decide to work with a specialist like Skuad as your Employer of Record in Portugal.
 We support you in saving your time, money, and resources.
-With us around, you do not have to get involved in intricate matters of interpreting local labour laws or corporate laws.
-Based on your exclusive business needs, you can choose to work with us as an EOR or PEO.
+With us around, you do not have to get involved in intricate matters of interpreting local labor laws or corporate laws.

-Take this further and speak to our experts, Contact us today!
+Take this further and speak to our experts.
+Contact us today!

 limited-offer-banner